 - Preheat the oven 350 degrees F. Line a baking sheet with a silicone mat or parchment paper.
 In a mixing bowl add the maple syrup, vanilla and melted coconut oil.
 Quickly add the gluten-free flour, tapioca flour, baking powder and salt and mix until it forms a dough.
 If the dough is too sticky, set it in the refrigerator for 15 minutes before rolling it out.

 - Roll out the dough in between two pieces of wax paper until the dough is about 1/4 inch thick.
 Using cookie cutters, cut out the dough into desired shapes.
 Place on the prepared baking sheet and bake for 8-10 minutes.
 Let cool for 3 minutes before transferring to a cooling rack.
 Cool completely before icing.

 - Divide icing into small Ziplock bags.
 Seal closed, removing extra air.
 Slice with scissors a small slit on one of the bottom corners.
 Cut very small to allow icing out.
 Decorate cookies with icing.
 Have a wooden spoon on hand or butter knife for kids to smooth out the icing.
 After icing, add favorite sprinkles and cookie decorations.

-Pin It to save this recipe for your baking party!
+Pin it to save this easy cookie recipe for kids, to plan for a party!